-The original recipe can be found here – but as you’ll see immediately from how different my version looks, I’ve adapted it a bit to my pantry and my taste!
-For the raita dressing, I use Feta instead of goat’s cheese as it’s less expensive and I always have a Costco sized tub in my fridge.
-I’ve also ditched the corn nuts in favour of roasted chickpeas* which offer the same crunchy effect, but also add a bit of protein.
-Finally, since most of the year it’s too cold for BBQing here, I simply roast the cabbage for a similar charred flavour.
+You can find the original recipe here.
+You’ll see immediately how different my version looks.
+I’ve adapted it a bit to my pantry and my taste!
+I use feta instead of Chevre for the raita dressing.
+It’s less expensive and I always have a Costco sized tub in my fridge.
+I’ve also ditched the corn nuts in favour of roasted chickpeas*.
+They offer the same crunchy effect, but also add a bit of protein.
+Finally, since most of the year it’s too cold for BBQ here, I simply roast the cabbage for a similar charred flavour.

-The key to the flavbour of this Roasted Cabbage Salad is to let the cabbage roast really well so that you develop lots of char.
-I’ll quote hte original recipe – “go hard when charring the cabbage wedges—to the point you might think you did something wrong”!
+The key to the flavour of this Roasted Cabbage Salad is to let the cabbage roast really well so that you develop lots of char.
+To quote the original recipe: “go hard when charring the cabbage wedges—to the point you might think you did something wrong”!

-This Roasted Cabbage Salad would be an excellent accompaniment to BBQ or roasted meat that you’d like to balance with a lighter, fresher side.
-I mostly eat this at lunch, but have also served with my Spiced Chickpea and Sweet Potato Patties (by writing that here I’ll be forced to get around to blogging those too!)
+This Roasted Cabbage Salad would be an excellent accompaniment to BBQ or roasts that you’d like to balance with a lighter, fresher side.
+I mostly eat this at lunch.
+But I have also served for dinner with my Spiced Chickpea and Sweet Potato Patties.
+(By writing that here I’ll be forced to get around to blogging those too!)
+UPDATED: I did!